VICTORIA-OKESIPE/Data-Science-Competitions/README.md

 # Data-Science-Competitions
-hhgggThis repository contains documents/files about data science-related competitions I have been privileged to participate in.
+hhhhgggThis repository contains documents/files about data science-related competitions I have been privileged to participate in.

 ---